-Electricity generated by RES plants whose installed capacity does not exceed 10 kW shall be purchased at a guaranteed price which is set by the National Commission for Energy Control and Prices (NCC).
-A guaranteed price is paid for up to 50 % of electricity generated from renewable energy sources during a calendar year (the so called “surplus electricity”) (Chapter III Art.
+Electricity generated by RES plants whose installed capacity does not exceed 10 kW shall be purchased at a guaranteed price set by the National Commission for Energy Control and Prices (NCC).
+A guaranteed price is paid for up to 50 % of electricity generated from renewable energy sources during a calendar year (the so-called “surplus electricity”) (Chapter III Art.
 20 Par.
 14 Law on Energy from Renewable Sources).

-According to the Law on Energy from Renewable Sources, excess electricity produced by a solar, wind and biomass power installation in Lithuania can be fed into the electricity grid and sent back to the self-generating customers when electricity is not produced (net-metering).
-Eligible for net-metering are solar, wind and biomass power installations which are operated by individuals (≤ 10 kW) and legal persons (≤ 100 kW).
-For the self-generated and consumed amount of electricity a self-generating customer is relieved from paying a Public Service Obligation levy.
-However, he has to pay the fee for the use of electricity grid set by the National Commission for Energy Control and Prices (NCC).
+According to the Law on Energy from Renewable Sources, excess electricity produced by a solar, wind and biomass power installation in Lithuania can be fed into the electricity grid and sent back to the self-generating customers when the electricity is not produced (net-metering).
+Eligible for net-metering are solar, wind and biomass power installations operated by individuals (≤ 10 kW) and legal persons (≤ 100 kW).
+For the self-generated and consumed electricity amount, a self-generating customer is relieved from paying a Public Service Obligation levy.
+However, he has to pay the fee for using the electricity grid set by the National Commission for Energy Control and Prices (NCC).

 More information about fast-developing solar market in Lithuania you may read here: Europe Solar Photovoltaic (PV) Power Market Outlook 2017 ÷ 2026